SayarGyi007-lab/consultant_booking/README.md

 > Click to view the live demo.
 > Note: Google social login may not work properly with some browser extensions or strict privacy settings.

-A full-stack consultant booking system that allows users to browse, book, and manage appointments with consultants.
+A full-stack consultant booking system powered by AI chat assistant that allows users to browse, book, and manage appointments with consultants.
 Built with a modern tech stack, clean architecture, and scalability in mind.

 ---